SAP-samples/cloud-cap-multitenancy/README.md

 This project is implemented completely in the Node.JS programming language.
 A java programing language multitenant sample code project can be found at [https://github.com/SAP-samples/cloud-cap-samples-java](https://github.com/SAP-samples/cloud-cap-samples-java).
 See the [Demonstrated Features](https://github.com/SAP-samples/cloud-cap-samples-java#demonstrated-features) section of the README.

+## Branches

+There are several branches in this repo and a little context is warrented.

+This sample utilizes the CAP multitenancy library(cds-mtx) to handle customer subscriptions which result in the ServiceManager creating run-time HANA hdi-shared containers.
+In the original master branch this was tested where each subscribing customer would have their own distinct container with no need of joining the customer container with any shared data.
+If this is your use case, then you'll find this version was saved in the single-container branch which will work with versions of the cds-mtx library < 1.0.27.
+For use cases where joining per subscriber containers with a singluar common container, a bug was discovered in the library that prevented run-time container deployments upon subscriptions.
+A work-around is provided in the xcontainer branch that will work with cds-mtx library < 1.0.27.
+This work-around effectively performs a secondary deploy with the proper environment that accomplishes the desired result.
+Once a fix was provided in cds-mtx >= 1.0.27, the work-around was no longer needed and the code removed and the fix-things branch was created in order to facilitate testing of the fix.
+Once the fix was confirmed effective the code was merged back into the master branch.

+The master branch going forward implements the use-case where each run-time container will be joined with a "common container"(as defined in the db_comm folder).
+The cds-mtx >= 1.0.27 will accomodate this use-case.

 ## Requirements

  - An [SAP Cloud Platform account](https://account.hana.ondemand.com/) or [SAP Cloud Platform Trial account](https://account.hanatrial.ondemand.com/cockpit)